wp-plugins/regular-board/readme.txt

 7. Done.

 == Changelog ==
+* 1.13.6.0  Thread branching/threaded comments (minor fix) Soundcloud embedding via URL (addition)
+* 1.13.6.0  No index, no follow can now be applied to only specific boards
+* 1.13.6.0  Form, if posting to a board, will retain the default board [[tag]] for ease of usability
+* 1.13.6.0  Carriage returns (/r,/n) will convert to || (Regular Board's default for display a line-break)
 * 1.13.5.0  Double-output post expansion (fixed) Thread titles being replaces by reply titles (fixed)
 * 1.13.5.0  Double time stamps for replies (fixed) Multiple instances of certain reply elements resulted in unintended output (fixed)
 * 1.13.5.0  replies section, history and user profiles: comments expanded by default